ayatokura/ai-openscale/wos-insight-debias.md

 {: #it-dbo-nextsteps}

 - To mitigate bias, after it has been detected, you must build a new version of the model that fixes the problem. {{site.data.keyword.aios_short}} stores biased records in the manual labelling table.
 These biased records need to be manually labelled and then the model needs to be retrained using this additional data to build a new version of the model which is unbiased.
+- You can also extract a list of the individual biased records through the manual labelling table.
+Connect to the manual labelling table and read the records by using standard SQL queries.